menu

 Living in Miami Shores

 Miami Shores is a somewhat small village located in the state of Florida.
-With a population of 11,569 people and two constituent neighborhoods, Miami Shores is the 201st largest community in Florida.
+With a population of 11,569 people and two associated neighborhoods, Miami Shores is the 201st largest community in Florida.

 Miami Shores home prices are not only among the most expensive in Florida, but Miami Shores real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 15.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Miami Shores telecommute to their jobs.
+Overall, about 18.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because there are quite a few people attending college in Miami Shores, it is thought of as a college town.
 To the benefit of the many students in the area, Miami Shores provides a number of services, amenities and opportunities geared towards their needs and activities.

 Miami Shores is an extremely ethnically-diverse village.
 The people who call Miami Shores home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Miami Shores residents report their race to be White, followed by Black or African-American.
 Miami Shores also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.98% of the village’s residents.
-Important ancestries of people in Miami Shores include Haitian, Italian, German, English, and Irish.
+People of Hispanic or Latino origin account for 34.07% of the village’s residents.
+Important ancestries of people in Miami Shores include Irish, English, Haitian, Italian, and German.

 The most common language spoken in Miami Shores is English.
 Other important languages spoken here include Spanish and French.